ksfraser/PersonalRecordsOrganizer/README.md

 A comprehensive WordPress plugin and SuiteCRM integration system for managing estate planning records with multi-user support, data sharing controls, and PDF generation capabilities.

+## Architecture Overview

+Estate Planning Manager uses a modular, extensible architecture for all database tables and cross-platform data sync.
+Key architectural features:

+- **Modular Table Classes:** All selector and user data tables are defined as individual classes implementing a common `TableInterface`.
+Each class contains its own schema and default data logic, making tables reusable and easy to maintain.
+- **TableFactory:** A central `TableFactory` returns all registered table classes.
+The main database installer (`EPM_Database::create_tables()`) uses this factory to create and populate all tables in a single pass.
+- **Cross-Platform Sync Fields:** All major user data tables include both a `suitecrm_guid` and a `wp_record_id` field, enabling two-way record matching and synchronization with SuiteCRM (and future platforms).
+- **Separation of Concerns:** Table creation and population logic is fully separated from business logic, UI, and API code.
+This makes the system more testable and extensible.
+- **Extensibility:** The architecture is designed to support additional platforms (e.g., FrontAccounting) by reusing the same table classes and adding new sync fields if needed.

 ## Overview

 This system transforms spreadsheet-based estate planning data into a secure, multi-user database application with the following key features: